cassidyjames/cassidyjames.github.io/dippi.md

 ## Special Thanks

-- [Micah Ilbery](https://github.com/TraumaD) for the shiny new icons!
+- [Micah Ilbery](https://github.com/micahilbery) for the shiny  icons
 - [Daniel Foré](https://github.com/danrabbit) for his apps to use as code examples
 - [David Jordan](https://github.com/djordan2) for helping determine DPI ranges and putting up with my constant pinging to talk through them